-A transfer option is the opportunity to use a credential earned at one institution for credit towards the completion of an advanced credential at another institution (e.g., a certificate towards a diploma, a diploma towards a degree, an applied degree towards an additional undergraduate or graduate degree, or a bachelor's degree towards a master's degree).
+Transfer agreements provide opportunities for students to use a credential earned at one institution for credit towards the completion of an advanced credential at another institution (e.g., a certificate towards a diploma, a diploma towards a degree, an applied degree towards an additional undergraduate or graduate degree, or a bachelor's degree towards a master's degree).
+Transfer agreements are developed between two institutions (a To and From institution) that specify how the from institution's course or program will be accepted for (transfer or advanced) credit at the to institution.
+SAIT transfer agreements are posted on the Transfer Options page on sait.ca and are updated regularly.
+Students must meet the admission requirements of the to institution as well as the program requirements.